 Each vacuum elevator is pre-assembled and tested for operation and safety at the factory located in the US.
 No shaft/hoistway or pit is required making required construction a minimum.
 The ground floor must be completely level as this is where the PVE is mounted.
 Simple holes between floors enable the vacuum elevator to be installed.
 Installation requires about 2 days.
-The installation process is faster, less expensive, and less disruptive to your household than traditional elevators.
+Our PVE installation process is faster, less expensive, and less disruptive to your household than traditional elevators.

 Q. Are pneumatic vacuum elevators a new technology?

 Yes, and no. Relatively speaking, they are new and innovative.
 But they have been in use since 2002 so they have a long flawless history of safe operation.
 There are about 300 dealers worldwide in 80 countries with more than 20,000 installations around the globe.

 Q. Is there a standard size home elevator?